 Rumour: You only need one plan for your event now

 Having a flexible and responsive strategy is going to be crucial for events now as the pandemic has told us just how unpredictable things can be.
-One key take away from the pandemic are the tools that it provided us to be flexible with event planning and the different types of events that we now have experience with.
-A back-up virtual plan is something that can be easily set up and set in the background unless absolutely needed due to unforeseen circumstances beyond your control.
+One key takeaway from the pandemic is the tools that it provided us to be flexible with event planning and the different types of events that we now have experience with.
+A backup virtual plan is something that can be easily set up and set in the background unless absolutely needed due to unforeseen circumstances beyond your control.

 While it seems as though the rest of the world has returned to normal the pandemic is still having a lasting impact on the events industry.
 Event professionals have learned adapting strategies to continue bringing people together despite the challenges faced.
 New challenges have presented themselves in the form of labour shortages and supply chain issues.
 Event professionals must continue to navigate this post-pandemic world as it is their new normal.
 We do this by being flexible and using the tools and strategies that we learned during the pandemic.

 How An Event Industry Expert Can Help You